Deltares/Kratos-GeoMechanicsApplication-Documentation/kratos-docs/docs/input_parameters/material_parameters.md

 # MaterialParameters.json file description

 The material parameters json-file contains descriptions of several material models and their properties which can be adopted by a Kratos simulation.
-The user is responsible for giving all material parts a consistent set of parameters.
+The user is responsible for providing a consistent set of material parameters.

 By clicking on an annotation (1) the user is provided more detailed information about a property.
 { .annotate }